pletzer/mpinum/README.md

 otherData = da.getData(otherMPIRank, side=(0, -1))
 ```

 where otherMPIRank is the other process's MPI rank.
-Note that this is a collective operation, all ranks are involved.
+Note that this is a collective operation -- all ranks are involved.
 Passing None in place of otherMPIRank is a no-operation -- this is useful if some processes don't have a neighbor.